gasparian/multiclass-semantic-segmentation/README.md

 <p align="center"> <img src="https://github.com/gasparian/semantic_segmentation_experiments/blob/master/imgs/UNET_2x_stuttgart_01.gif" height=320 /> </p>

 ### Problem statement

-The semantic segmentation problem itself well-known in the deep-learning community, and there are already several "state of the art" approaches to build such models.
-So basically we need fully-convolutional network with some pretrained backbone for feature extraction to "map" input image with given masks (let's say each output channel represents the individual class).
+The semantic segmentation is no more than pixel-level classification and is well-known in the deep-learning community, and there are already several "state of the art" approaches to building such models.
+So basically we need a fully-convolutional network with some pretrained backbone for feature extraction to "map" input image with given masks (let's say, each output channel represents the individual class).
-Here is example of cityscapes annotation:
+Here is an example of cityscapes annotation:

 <p align="center"> <img src="https://github.com/gasparian/semantic_segmentation_experiments/blob/master/imgs/download (72).png" height=300 /> </p>

 In this repo I wanted to show a way to train two most popular architectures - UNET and FPN (with pretty large resnext50 encoders).
-Also, I want to give an idea of where we can use these semantic masks in self-driving/robotics field: one of the **use cases** can be **generating "prior" for pointclouds clustering algorihms**.
-But you can ask a quastion: why is semantic segmentation, when at this case it's better to use panoptic/instance segmentation?
-Well, my answer will be: semantic segmentation models is a lot more simplier to understand and train, including the computational resources consumption ;)
+Also, I want to give an idea of where we can use these semantic masks in the self-driving/robotics field: one of the **use cases** can **be generating "prior" for point cloud clustering** algorithms.
+But you can ask a question: why is semantic segmentation when in this case it's better to use panoptic/instance segmentation?
+Well, my answer will be: semantic segmentation models are a lot simpler to understand and train, including the computational resources consumption.

 ### Unet vs Feature Pyramid Network